Aboriginal and Torres Strait Islander Inclusion and Cultural Safety at Work

 I also like to tell people to create a ‘positive disruption’.
 The next time we hear something negative about Indigenous people, we can provide a ‘positive disruption’.
 A tool for this is a ‘Did you know?’ question.
 Next time you’re at work and you hear someone making a racial slur, you can turn around and say, ‘Did you know it’s actually offensive to use that language?’
 Provide provocation that’s positive.

-What are some practical steps organisations can take to ensure their workplaces are inclusive?
+What practical steps can employers take to make workplaces inclusive?

-If you would like to find out more about how you can create a culturally safe environment in your organisation, please get in touch with us today and ask us about our Aboriginal and Torres Strait Islander Safety and Inclusion course.
+If you would like to find out more about how you can create a culturally safe environment in your organisation, start by exploring the Litmos Aboriginal and Torres Strait Islander Safety and Inclusion course.